F A Q

 You come here to Otakuhigh.com and go the Cosplay Photography galleries.
-Locate your convetnion from the menu and look for your shoot.
-I name photoshoots by the character’s name you are portraying and not your name/nickname.
-If I shot a random passsing shot of you then you will be either in the Male or Female characters folder under your character’s name.
+Locate your convention from the menu and look for your shoot.
+I name photoshoots by the character’s name you are portraying and not your cosplayer name/nickname.
+If I shot a random passing shot of you then you will be either in the Male or Female characters folder under your character’s name.
 They are listed in alphabetical order.

 10. What format do your photos come in?

 I use nearly lossless JPEG format at a resolution that will allow you to make up to 8×12 prints of your photos.
 You can get away with 11×17′s but you’ll lose some sharpness around the edges.

 11. Can I get physical prints from you of my cosplay photos?

 Yes.
 If you want your photos turned into a picture book or you just want a stack of prints I can handle this for a fee.
 I’ll issue you a quote once you tell me what exactly you are wanting printed and what format you want it in.

 12. Can I post my cosplay photos you took of me on other sites?

 Yes, with restrictions.
 You may not alter the picture’s properties in any way with the exception of re-sizing it for the website you are posting too.
 Do not adjust colors, white balance, brightness or contrast or any feature in the photo.
 When you do this you have tampered with my work and it no longer represents me.
 Under no circumstance are you allowed to remove the OtakuHigh watermark logo UNLESS you plan to use the image as an avatar.
 Please ask permission before you do this so I know.
 Please credit me back for the work on whatever website you post the photos to.